waleedka/hiddenlayer/README.md

 ## 3. Hackable

 HiddenLayer is a small library.
 It covers the basics, but you'll likely need to extend it for your own use case.
 For example, say you want to represent the model accuracy as a pie chart rather than a plot.
-This can be done by extending the `Canbas` class and adding a new method as such:
+This can be done by extending the `Canvas` class and adding a new method as such:

 ```
 class MyCanvas(hl.Canvas):